 No, there wasn’t a federal ban on assault weapons.
 There was a federal law that banned a group of weapons that looked like assault weapons.
 It was, in many ways, stupid policy.
 The law restricted the sale of weapons that had at least two characteristics from a laundry list of military-style attributes — characteristics like a pistol grip on a rifle or a bayonet mount.
 Those attributes were essentially cosmetic; they had absolutely nothing to do with the lethality of the weapon.

 For example, you couldn’t buy an AR-15, but you could buy a Mini-Ruger.
-The difference between the weapons are largely differences in design.
+The difference between the weapons are largely differences in cosmetic design.
 Both fire .223 caliber rounds, both are capable of semi-automatic fire, both can utilize high capacity magazines, both are equally lethal.
 But the AR-15 looks more brutal and militaristic.

 The next time we introduce gun control legislation, it’s critically important we know what we’re talking about.

-Why do mass murderers generally wear camouflage or an all black outfit?
+Why do so many mass murderers wear camouflage or an all black outfit?
 It’s not so they can blend into the environment of the mall or schoolhouse.
 Why do they often wear masks or balaclavas?
 It’s not to hide their identity; most either kill themselves, force the police to kill them, or surrender without a fuss.
 Why do so many wear tactical gear like helmets and vests, which can be easily purchased by civilians?

 They dress that way because popular entertainment culture says that’s how mass killers are supposed to dress.
+They don’t want to just kill and wound a lot of people; they want to look cool while they do it.

 There’s an aesthetic facet to the Glock as well.
 It has a clean, no-nonsense look.
 The physical design of the Glock has actually influenced almost every other handgun manufacturer; they all now produce pistols that look similar to the Glock.
 Mass murderers also pick the Glock for the same reason two-thirds of police departments have selected it; the Glock is an incredibly effective and efficient handgun.